-Children have the best start in life Healthy birth weight Healthy weight at age 5 Children in poverty Emotional wellbeing of 13/14 year olds People in Kirklees are as well as possible for as long as possible Healthy life expectancy Confidence managing health (w/ 3 or more LTCs) Adults' emotional wellbeing People in Kirklees live independently and have control over their lives Overall life satisfaction Loneliness/isolation Suitable housing Proportion of people who live with social care support Shaped by people: We make our places what they are People get involved in their community and something positive comes out of it Local area is a place where people trust each other People pull together to improve their local area People can personally influence decisions affecting their local area People in Kirklees live in cohesive communities, feel safe and are protected from harm Adults who say people get on well together Adults who say they feel safe in their local area Crime rate Proportion of people who say that ASB (Anti Social Behaviour) is a problem in their area People in Kirklees have aspiration and achieve their ambitions through education, training, employment and lifelong learning School readiness at age 5 Educational achievement at age 11 People qualified to Level 2 People qualified to Level 4 Kirklees has sustainable economic growth and provides good employment for and with communities and businesses Economic growth (productivity/GVA per head) Gross disposable income per household Average minimum travel time to nearest employment centre People in Kirklees experience a high quality, clean and green environment Overall satisfaction with local area CO2 emissions Amount of household waste produced - residual household waste per household Air quality/pollution (annual concentration of PM2.5) % premises with access to superfast broadband
+Children have the best start in life Healthy birth weight Healthy weight at age 5 Children in poverty Emotional wellbeing of 13/14 year olds People in Kirklees are as well as possible for as long as possible Healthy life expectancyConfidence managing healthAdults' emotional wellbeing People in Kirklees live independently and have control over their lives Overall life satisfaction Loneliness/isolation Suitable housing Proportion of people who live with social care support X Shaped by people: We make our places what they are People get involved in their community and something positive comes out of it Local area is a place where people trust each other People pull together to improve their local area People can personally influence decisions affecting their local area ·£2.
+People in Kirklees live in cohesive communities, feel safe and are protected from harm Adults who say people get on well together Adults who say they feel safe in their local area Crime rate Proportion of people who say that Anti Social Behaviour is a problem in their area People in Kirklees have aspiration and achieve their ambitions through education, training, employment and lifelong learning School readiness at age 5 Educational achievement at age 11 People qualified to Level 2 People qualified to Level 4 Kirklees has sustainable economic growth and provides good employment for and with communities and businesses Economic growth (productivity/GVA per head) Gross disposable income per household Average minimum travel time to nearest employment centre People in Kirklees experience a high quality, clean and green environment Overall satisfaction with local area CO2 emissions Amount of household waste produced Air quality/pollution % premises with access to superfast broadband 8

 The West Yorkshire Health and Care Partnership is a critical part of the new partnership landscape.
-The Partnership has '10 big ambitions' which will support the delivery of our Kirklees shared outcomes - and the work we do in Kirklees will support the delivery of these ambitions.
+The Partnership has '10 big ambitions' which will support the delivery of our Kirklees shared outcomes - and the work we do in Kirklees will support the delivery of these ambitions for West Yorkshire.